binaryage/xrefresh/index.md

 #### How do I get rid of POSTDATA confirmation dialog during refresh?
 > First, try to use soft-refresh feature to not resend data at all.
 Tweak only live CSS.
 If this is not possible consider tweaking `browser.sessionstore.postdata` to 1 in about:config.
-You should learn [about consequences](http://forums.mozillazine.org/viewtopic.php?p=3001440) of doing so.
+You should learn [about the consequences](http://forums.mozillazine.org/viewtopic.php?p=3001440) of doing so.

 ## Changelog